cjdsie/wirefy/README.md

 Unlike many of the other boilerplates and frameworks, Wirefy doesn't focus on fancy UI components, but instead stays focused on the things that matter - the users and how they will experience your site or app on various screens.
 Get the basic story right and then the design will become that much easier.

+If you've been using Wirefy, we want to hear from you.
+We want to make Wirefy even better as an efficient tool in your process.
+Please send us along any feedback you have to [Chris](mailto:chris@chrisdasie.com).

 For full documentation, our homepage [here](http://cjdsie.github.com/wirefy).